cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 I've made a [DeadWood Repository on GitHub](https://github.com/cheapjack/DeadWood) which explains the making side in more detail and includes images from the weekend

-I think I will continue using game culture as a framework for exploring micro biology so Jackie Parry and I will be making
+I'm going to continue using game culture as a framework for exploring micro biology after discovering that Jackie Parry was making a simulation of Pac-Man with an amoeba, so I hope to collaborate with her on that in exchange for some 3D printed spores...

  * Slow - PacMan: using amoebas and other single/multicellular organisms to simulate classics from Game Culture and challenge a human player to compete with the microscopic cultures that make everything work and without which we would never have made any tools in the first place...